rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-hardhat-tarter-kit.md

 - `<RecipientAddress>`: Replace this with the wallet address to receive the newly minted token.
 - `<network>`: Replace this with either `rskTestnet` or `rskMainnet`, depending on the network where your contract is deployed.

-This command will initiate a transaction to mint a new ERC721 token and send it to the specified recipient address.
+This command will initiate a transaction to mint a new ERC721 tokens and send it to the specified recipient address.

 The output will display the transaction details:
 ```